MrPicklePinosaur/shrs/design/di.md

 Need to implement IntoHook for both somehow, Specialization is unstable TODO other solutions.

 For Now: Shell is mandatory TODO put up issue

+# Another Iteration

+Move everything in Context to States
+Use States for everything
+Problems: Interior Mutability leads to runtime issues Easy to debug with rust_backtrace
+Current problem with completions borrow mut error

+Can't Query for Command in hooks being run in commands Can't use sh.run_hooks() forced to use sh.hooks.run